rivdb/site/_posts/2024-11-13-weirdsnake.markdown

 ```
 As we can see, many values are loaded onto a "key" `variable`.
 If we read it in order, it might seem as though the key is `J_o3t`. **This is not the case.**

-> Read carefully, as this was designed to confuse you
+> Read carefully, as this was designed to confuse you.
+The order in which the constant is loaded on the stack determines whether it's added to the front or the back of the string.
 {: .prompt-info}

 1.